luciangreen/Time_Machine/prevent_others_dying.md

 ./anti_moral_end_meditators.sh
 ```

-* One may indicate 16k breasonings for each meditator at the start of each day and once at the start before the co-op breasons them out instead of using this algorithm.
+* One may NOT indicate 16k breasonings for each meditator at the start of each day and once at the start before the co-op breasons them out instead of using this algorithm.
+The professional requirement is breasoning out 80 sentence breasonings to prevent a moral end.
+In addition, one should originally write 80 sentence breasonings per week for maintenance.